-The survey activity can be done in two ways, either as a supervised group walk or as a take home activity that each learner can complete with their family.
+The survey activity can be done in two ways, either as a supervised group walk or as a take home activity that each child does with their family.
 The results are then discussed in the class.

 Below is some information about the species listed on the survey to help start your discussions.